 Hello, hello, hello!
 How is everyone?
 How are your new years resolutions going?
 Did you make any?
 Or more importantly, have you broken them yet?
 No judgement here; we’re all friends.
+My new year’s resolution includes eating as many of these Apple Muffins as possible!
+Well, not really but that would be a good one since they are so easy and loaded with tons of flavor from the apples, oatmeal, cinnamon and that streusel on top!

 I’m not big into making resolutions but, January always brings along a fresh start and the opportunity to eat better.
 All year long I try to balance my love of sweets with healthy eats.
 As someone with a big sweet tooth, I have to find balance in my daily diet.
 If I’m going to indulge, I make sure that I load up on fruits, veggies, lean protein, and whole grains during the other meals of the day.
 I strongly believe that eating is all about moderation, never deprivation!